brandonkal/inkjet/README.md

 ### Executable interactive tutorials and guides

 Blog posts and tutorials often contain text with blocks of code walking the reader through the process of creating or installing an application or using a project.
 Markdown is commonly used as the authoring format for these guides.
-Using inkjet's interactive capabilities, it is simple to take an exising tutorial and distribute an executable documentation file.
+Using inkjet's interactive capabilities, it is simple to take an existing tutorial and distribute an executable documentation file.
 Users can download your tutorial and read it, preview code blocks, and execute each step inside their terminals.

 ## FAQ

 ### Windows support?

-Currently, this is [unknown][windows_issue].
+Currently, this is unknown.
 I'm pretty sure the executor logic will need to be adjusted for Windows.
 Git Bash and Ubuntu on Windows have been reported to work but they are not actively being tested.

 ### Is `inkjet` available as a lib?